yanisapths/Basic-Kotlin-Android-Guilde/README.md

   - Implicit
     , where you tell the system the type of action, such as opening a link, composing an email, or making a phone call, and the system is responsible for figuring out how to fulfill the request.
     - performing actions involving other apps and rely on the system to determine the end result.

+  ##### Companion Objects
+   A way to define a constant that can be used across multiple classes, only a single instance of companion object will exist for the duration of your program, _singleton pattern_.

+      companion object {
+         const val LETTER = "letter"
+       }